Should California Declare Independence?

-- Let me summarize this fact in different words: a small population of rural, evangelical and "noncollege" white people, which accounts for a third or so of the US population and for 20% of GDP, effectively govern the majority of the US population which account for almost 80% of its GDP and almost all of its science and tech.
+- Let me summarize this fact in different words: a small population of poor, rural, evangelical and "noncollege" white people, which accounts for a third or so of the US population and for 20% of GDP, effectively govern the majority of the US population which account for almost 80% of its GDP and almost all of its science and tech.

 - The demographic movement makes the situation even worse: progressives from all "red" states are moving to California, but that only increases the odds that conservatives will win elections in those states.
 California is becoming a refuge for progressives from all conservative states, but, indirectly, this helps conservatives win more states and win more of the senators and of the electoral college (and of the Supreme Court judges) that really matter.
 It is just math: the more leftists move to California, the more the Left is under-represented in the Senate.
 Californian's lack of voting power in the Senate means that, as more Leftists leave their state and move to California, the USA as a whole is pulled inexorably to the right.